 The data points that are of real interest to frequency relay to question three.
 First, Andy notes that blogging frequency has been in a gradual decline over the last five years.
 In 2014, the most frequent answer was “several times per week.”
-In 2018, the answer changed to “several times a month.”
+Now, the answer changed to “several times a month.”
 The percentage of bloggers that publish every day has declined by half in this time period.

 This decline could be because the survey also found that bloggers spend more time crafting a blog than they did in 2014.
 Thus, if a blogger spends more time per blog, it would make sense they would publish less.

 Here is the full frequency of blogging results: